-- Scarcity: Unlike fiat currency that can be printed without any limit, supply of cryptocurrency is capped.
-Only a limited number of cryptocurrency can ever be produced for circulation.
+- Scarcity: Banks can print currency notes without any limit.
+But, the blockchain system produces limited amount of cryptocurrency for circulation.
 For example: There are exactly only 21 Million Bitcoins in the world.
 Nobody can produce more bitcoins.

 - Durability: Currency notes can get burnt or torn because they are made of paper.
 But, since bitcoin is a digital currency, it can never be damaged.

-- Portability: Cryptocurrencies are stored in digital-wallets.
+- Portability: Digital wallets store cryptocurrencies.
 So carrying billions of dollars wouldn’t feel heavy and you can make transactions through exchange platforms.